Get data into an Edge Processor using HTTP Event Collector

 - To secure the HEC receiver in your Edge Processors by requiring incoming HTTP requests to be authenticated using a HEC token, do the following:

 The HEC tokens in the shared Edge Processor settings are not synced to the HEC tokens in the Splunk platform.
-If a HEC token value is updated in the Splunk platform, then make sure to also update it the shared Edge Processor settings.
+If a HEC token value is updated in the Splunk platform, then make sure to also update it in the shared Edge Processor settings.

 Send data to an Edge Processor using HEC